CopernicaMarketingSoftware/Documentation/Publisher/en/personalization-settings.md

 of hacks.

 That's why we always advise to **escape all your variables**.
-The Smarty |escape modifier should be used to disarm potentional harmful variables.
+The Smarty |escape modifier should be used to disarm potential harmful variables.
 So, use "Dear {$name|escape}" to prevent disasters.
 Alternatively, you can also use the personalization settings to do this automatically.
 If you enable the HTML filtering option, all personalization variables are automatically